 Maybe I'm an oddity but I love reading about what others are reading, especially the end-of-the-year book lists.
 I couldn't keep my list to ten favorites this year.
 Maybe because I read more books than usual, maybe because I had too many books that in one way or the other were unforgettable.
 This year's list is an eclectic mix of books dealing with everything from gardening to grief.

 From looking at this list, I don't read much fiction.
 Most of the fiction I read is in the juvenile category.
 I should compile a whole separate list of all the family read alouds we enjoyed this year.
 We have especially enjoyed our study of medieval history through great books.
-We also enjoyed learning the history of our area and state and I need to add more books to my PA history blog.
+We also enjoyed learning the history of our area and state.

 If I try to comment about each book, I fear I'll repeat myself and say "This is a great book.
 You must read it!"
 Every book listed here was beneficial in some way to my life in what I learned, in how I grew, or how it made me think.
 I can't say I agree with everything in every book but in some way I valued the time spent reading it.
 I'm going to list the books in random order, without comment, and share the link if I've already reviewed it on this blog.